 - Imaging examination(s) performed on any part of his body even if this is the only service given to the patient.

-- Obtaining any drug dispensed from the hospital’s pharmacy service even if not consequent to a consultation (e.g. encounter to collect repeat medication.
+- Dispensing of any drug from the hospital’s pharmacy service even if not consequent to a consultation (e.g. encounter to collect repeat medication).

 Each patient has a single integrated record relating to the services provided and the events that happen in the health care institution where he/she is being cared for.
 He/she is given a single medical record number which can be the same as patient’s unique identifier in the Patient Information Database when he/she registered as a client or another number (alias) mapped to it.